Update, December 2022:

 The CTF and Gilbert Family NF Institute OPG Consortium is Underway

-The Children’s Tumor Foundation and the Gilbert Family Neurofibromatosis Institute proudly announce the Optic Pathway Glioma (OBG) Consortium, a five-year collaboration involving 25 NF clinics in a study of OPG in children with neurofibromatosis type 1 (NF1).
+The Children’s Tumor Foundation and the Gilbert Family Neurofibromatosis Institute proudly announce the Optic Pathway Glioma (OPG) Consortium, a five-year collaboration involving 25 NF clinics in a study of OPG in children with neurofibromatosis type 1 (NF1).

 “We asked the researchers and the clinicians to collaborate while we also collaborate amongst funding agents and other organizations that will make a difference for neurofibromatosis patients,” said Annette Bakker, Children’s Tumor Foundation President and Chief Scientific Officer about the partnership.